-During his talk, he explains the prewar history of the Belgian camp and its development into what the SS called a "reception" camp (though it was essentially a concentration camp).
+During my talk, I explain the prewar history of the Belgian camp and its development into what the SS called a "reception" camp (though it was essentially a concentration camp).

-Deem ends the presentation by describing how the camp was evacuated and what happened to the prisoners.
-He explains how the story of Breendonk is also the story of many other SS camps, since many Breendonk prisoners were ultimately transported from Breendonk to other concentration camps.
+I end the presentation by describing how the camp was evacuated and what happened to the prisoners.
+I explain how the story of Breendonk is also the story of many other SS camps, since many Breendonk prisoners were ultimately transported from Breendonk to other concentration camps.

-Deem also talks about his own multi-faceted connection to the Holocaust and why he began to write books related to this topic.
+I also talk about my own multi-faceted connection to the Holocaust and why I began to write books related to this topic.

 Speaking to students at the Morton Freshman Center, J. Sterling Morton High School District 201, Cicero, IL